dbak91/RdpOneClick/README.md

 - Officially you should be using signed rdp files
 - Microsoft support a cleaner admin only registry fix editing HKEY LOCAL MACHINE but have said it may be patched out
 - Since this is a security pop up it is clicking it may get blocked one day.
 The intention to increase security a little bit is to ensure the machine name the user expects is still in the rdp file by adding a new "connectTo" parameter and verifying the rdp matches.
 This atleast means the user has passed and checked the machine hasnt changed.

+## Tips
+# Getting Coordinates
+Use a pen or phone to note down the coordinates while hovering windows cursor over the buttons.
+If prefer windows a tip is to have it so a .txt pad, the secuirity pop up and the LHS of power shell are all cleanlt visible.
+Click txt pad first to type, hover over button, examine powershell without clicking anywhere and type.
+## Too many desktop icons
+Move original rdp files to a folder and use the tools Path Mode.
+## Repetitive setup
+- When editing target field use Ctrl A and copy off the small form field into a text editor and Ctrl A Del.
+Ctrl V to replace when finished adding coordinates
+- Use path mode
+- Have all rdps in the same directory
+- Fully setup one shortcut first and copy it multiple times
+- Edit only the rdp filename and if apptopriate any different clicks (some will likely remain the same).
+-